Chart Color Schemes

 Infrastructure

-Salisbury Park has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally
+Salisbury Park has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects that could impact this area.
-Key projects are Salisbury Park Estate, Salisbury East Urban Renewal Precinct, Coomurra Rise Land Division, and Playford Health Hub.
-The following details the projects likely to be most relevant.
+AreaSearch has identified three projects expected to impact the area: Salisbury Park Estate, Salisbury East Urban Renewal Precinct, Coomurra Rise Land Division, and Playford Health Hub.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.